 These consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-These consolidated financial statements have been prepared under the historical cost basis.
+These consolidated financial statements have been prepared on a historical cost basis.

-These consolidated financial statements were approved for issuance by the Company's Board of Directors on April 27, 2020.
+These consolidated financial statements were approved for issuance by the Company's Board of Directors on April 29, 2021.